 Drowsy Driving Statistics

 According to AAA, falling asleep while driving accounts for 12.5% of fatal collisions.
-Furthermore, one in three drivers have admitted to nodding off behind the wheel.
+One in three drivers have admitted to nodding off behind the wheel.

-We don’t recommend any of the above methods.
-Drinking coffee or energy drinks, for example, produces an immediate surge of energy but is quickly followed by a crash.
-This is not good if you’re going to be on the road for more than an hour.
-Research has also proven that methods like singing and turning up the AC are ineffective.
+We don’t really recommend any of the methods mentioned above.
+Drinking caffeinated drinks produces an immediate surge of energy, but it doesn’t last long.
+This isn’t good if you’re going to be on the road for more than an hour.
+Research shows that methods like singing and opening the windows aren’t effective for long.